gchq/sleeper/docs/05-ingest.md

 that makes it immediately available to queries.
 There is a trade-off between the latency of data being visible and the cost, with lower latency generally costing more.

+An ingest batcher is also available to automatically group smaller files into jobs of a configurable size.
+These jobs will be submitted to either standard ingest or bulk import, based on the configuration of the Sleeper table.

 ## What ingest rate does Sleeper support?

 In theory, an arbitrary number of ingest jobs can run simultaneously.
 If the limits on your AWS account allowed